 1. To improve the effectiveness of its education spending, Nevada must allocate that spending toward programs that have been shown to boost student achievement.
 Factors beyond the direct influence of education policies, including the household income levels of students, can greatly influence student achievement.
-But these factors are largely beyond the ability of schools to change and must be addressed through economic policies to encourage growth, entrepreneurship, labor-force participation and dynamism.
-Education policy must focus on the school-controlled variables that lead to improvements in student achievement in a cost-effective manner.
+But these factors are largely beyond the ability of schools to change and must be addressed through economic policies to encourage growth, entrepreneurship, labor-force participation and economic dynamism.
+Education policy must focus on the schoolcontrolled variables that lead to improvements in student achievement in a cost-effective manner.

 The academic literature shows no school-controlled variable has a greater influence on student achievement than the quality of the teacher.
-Peer-reviewed statistical studies show that students lucky enough to have a top teacher make 1.5 times as much testable progress in a school year as those with average teachers.
-Harvard scholars have found that the best some groups benefit and one found no visible impact.
-No study has found that choice negatively impacts student performance.

-Nevada took a major step toward introducing consumer choice into the education marketplace when the 2015 Legislature created a system of universal Education Savings Accounts.
-These publicly funded, but privately held accounts promised to separate the public responsibility of financing education from the physical administration of schools.
-There is wide agreement that the public should provide basic education to citizens.
-However, this can be accomplished through means other than government administration of regional school monopolies, and experience has shown this arrangement leads to curricular politicization and fiscal bloat.
+Peer-reviewed statistical studies show that students lucky enough to have a top teacher make 1.5 regional school monopolies, and experience has shown this arrangement leads to curricular politicization and fiscal bloat.
 Unfortunately, the Nevada Supreme Court upheld an injunction on the program until the Legislature can approve an alternative financing mechanism that does not divert funds first appropriated to the state Distributive School Account, which legislators failed to do in their 2017 session.